sulfo/xml-sitemap-feed/readme.txt

 You can always take a [Google Webmaster Tools account](https://www.google.com/webmasters/tools/) which will tell you many interesting things about your website, search terms and your visitors.
 Try it!

-**Q: I see no sitemap.xml file in my server space!**
+= I see no sitemap.xml file in my server space! =

-**A:** The sitemap is dynamically generated just like a feed.
+The sitemap is dynamically generated just like a feed.
 There is no actual file created.

-**Q: Do I need to change my robots.txt?**
+= Do I need to change my robots.txt? =

-**A:** That depends.
+That depends.
 In normal circumstances, if you have no physical robots.txt file in your site root, the new sitemap url will be automatically added to the dynamic robots.txt that is generated by WordPress.
 But in some cases this might not be the case.

 If you use a static robots.txt file in your website root, you will need to open it in a text editor and add a line like `Sitemap: http://yourblogurl.tld/sitemap.xml` (adapt to your site url) to make search engines find your XML Sitemap.

 Or if you have WP installed in a subdirectory, on a server without rewrite_rules or if you do not use fancy URLs in your Permalink structure settings.
 In these cases, WordPress will need a little help in getting ready for XML Sitemap indexing.
 Read on in the **WordPress** section for more.

-= WordPress =

-**Q: My WordPress powered blog is installed in a subdirectory.
-Does that change anything?**
+= My WordPress powered blog is installed in a subdirectory.
+Does that change anything? =

-**A:** That depends on where the index.php and .htaccess of your installation resides.
+That depends on where the index.php and .htaccess of your installation resides.
 If it is in the root, meaning WP is installed in a subdir but the blog is accessible from your domain root, you do not have to do anything.
 It should work out of the box.
 However, if the index.php is (e.g. still with your wp-config.php and all other WP files) in a subdir, meaning your blog is only accessible via that subdir, you need to manage your own robots.txt file in your domain root.
 It _has_ to be in the root (!) and needs a line starting with `Sitemap:` followed by the full URL to the sitemap feed provided by XML Sitemap Feed plugin.
 Like:
 `
 Sitemap: http://yourblogurl.tld/subdir/sitemap.xml
 `

 If you already have a robots.txt file with a line like that, you might want to read more about creating an XML Sitemap Index on [sitemaps.org](http://www.sitemaps.org/protocol.php#index).

-**Q: Do I need to use a fancy Permalink structure?**
+= Do I need to use a fancy Permalink structure? =

-**A:** No. While I would advise you to use any one of the nicer Permalink structures, you might not be able to (or don't want to) do that.
+No. While I would advise you to use any one of the nicer Permalink structures, you might not be able to (or don't want to) do that.
 If so, you can still use this plugin:

 Check to see if the URL yourblogurl.tld/index.php?sitemap=1 (notice the **?sitemap=** !) does produce a feed.
 Now manually upload your own robots.txt file to your website root containing:
 `